INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 Yeah, it’s been 25 years since that album was released.
 It was your first and, sadly, the only studio album you ever did with Thin Lizzy.
 Do you still remember the time when Phil Lynott asked you to join Lizzy more than twenty-six years ago?

 Yeah, it was in London.
 We had done the single “Please Don’t Leave Me,” which resulted from leaving the Tygers because I had a solo single to do.
 I asked Chris Tsangarides; he had produced SPELLBOUND and stuff.
 He’d worked on RENEGADE with Phil, and I said, “I’ve got this solo single I need to do,” and I asked if he could ask Phil to come and help me out with it.
-I was thinking it was a longshot, a real longshot, but asked him anyway.
-So he asked him, I think I’d given a copy of the music, and he gave it to Phil, and much to my surprise he came back and said Phil had agreed and I was like “Fuck, that’s unbelievable!”
+I was thinking it was a longshot, a real longshot, but I asked him anyway.
+So he asked him, I think I’d given a copy of the music, and he gave it to Phil, and much to my surprise, he came back and said Phil had agreed and I was like “Fuck, that’s unbelievable!”
 I remember flying into Ireland, and I remember seeing Phil.
 The first time I saw him getting out of the car, he had a purple jacket on, and I was like, “There he is!”
 Then we got together and hit it off right away.
-We had a great time, worked in the studio on the cut, went out to a bunch of bars and clubs and had a lot of fun, hung out together.
+We had a great time, worked in the studio on the cut, went out to many bars and clubs, had a lot of fun, and hung out together.
 I spent a few days in Dublin with him and then went back to London.
 Then probably three or four days went by, and I never heard anything, then suddenly the phone rang, and Phil asked if I wanted to join the band.
 I was like, “Fuck yeah!” you know.
-So that was that, and it was like a dream come true actually.
+So that was that, and it was like a dream come true.
 It was just great, really cool… one of my heroes, you know, all the guys in Thin Lizzy.
 I grew up listening to it and loved it.

 Alright, can you then tell us about the reunion of Thin Lizzy, back in 1994, almost a decade after Lynott’s death?

 I was playing in Japan a lot.
-I had a pretty thriving career over in Japa,n, and I was doing many things there.
+I had a pretty thriving career in Japa,n, and I was doing many things there.
 I did a lot of press and stuff, and they’d keep asking me, “Do you think there’s any chance Thin Lizzy will get back together?” and I’d say, “Are you crazy?
 How the fuck is Thin Lizzy going to get back together?”
 I was just kind of shunned it and thought it was just silly and ridiculous.
 This went on for a couple of years, and they’d just keep asking.
 Finally, I recorded a live Blue Murder record, and I think I did a couple of THIN LIZZY songs, “Cold Sweat” or something.
 They’d ask me again, and I was like, “You know what, I’ll ask Scott [Gorham] about it because they just kept asking.
 So I called Scott one day and told him that Japanese promoters and press wanted us to get together and do a reunion.
 I asked what he thought about it.
 He was like, “I don’t know, let me call Brian Downey, and I’ll ask him.”
 And much to everyone’s surprise, Brian said, “Yeah, okay, let’s think about it.
 Let’s try it.
 Let’s get into rehearsal and see.” so that was the beginning.
 Then we got into rehearsals and then we did the shows, everything went kind of well.
 The shows were received very well, and that was kind of the spark that started the whole thing.
 We realized that Phil’s songs were timeless classics, and the funny thing is we have three generations of people from young kids coming to the shows.
 And they love music, and it spans generations.
 I love Scott, and I have a great time with him.
 We get on really well, and I thought, “Let’s just go out and have some fun, go play these songs, just do it the best we can and see what happens.
-We kind of just did that and kept asked to do more things.
+We kind of just did that and kept asking to do more things.